Tanya84/ecommerce-pattern-library/README.md

 fonts:
   primary: |
-    The primary typeface represents open forms and a neutral, yet friendly appearance it is optimized for legibility across print, web, and mobile interfaces.
+    The primary typeface Open Sans represents open forms and a neutral, yet friendly appearance it is optimized for legibility across print, web, and mobile interfaces.
 Featuring wide apertures on many letters and a large x-height, the typeface is highly legible on screen and at small sizes.

-    Use the primary typeface for body copy, h1, lists and links.
+    Use the primary typeface for body copy, lists, and default text.

   secondary: |
-    The secondary typeface represents
+    The secondary typeface Seaweed Script represents a wave of ocean breezes and is meant to have a calming healing effect.
+This font represents the brand and what it is trying to achieve.

-    Use the secondary typeface for
+    Use the secondary typeface for headings.

 colors:
-  accent 1: |
+  accent-hippyblue: |
-    The first accent color represents
+    The first accent color of hippie blue represents trust and dependability.
+It symbolizes the ocean and sky it is a constant and calming influence in our world.
+This colour appeals to both men and women.
+This color is featured on the homepage.

   accent 2: |
-    The second accent color represents
+    The second accent color of black rose represents the beginning of new things, a journey into unexplored territory.
+This color is featured on the products page.

   accent 3: |
-    The third accent color represents
+    The third accent color of trendy pink represents unconditional love and understanding, and is associated with giving and receiving care.
+This color is feature on the form page.